-- ✓ Verifying that a copy of the state's Analysis of Impediments (AI) to Fair Housing Choice or Assessment of Fair Housing (AFH) (when applicable [anticipated to be adopted and effective in 2020]) is reviewed periodically to ensure actions are taken by the local grantee to address the barriers identified in the AI.
-If the grantee has adopted its own AI, this document should be used to ensure actions have been taken. - ✓ Marketing information concerning housing services and activities should be disseminated through agencies and organizations that routinely provide services to protected groups.
-Limited English Proficiency (LEP) requirements must be taken into account and incorporated as appropriate. - Criteria for selecting recipients of housing services or assistance should be evaluated for any discriminatory practices or effect. - ✓ Posters and other information should be disseminated and posted for all CDBG-funded programs and facilities. - ✓ Policies guiding the provisions of relocation housing and services for persons displaced by housing activities should be evaluated for discriminatory effect. - ✓ Legal documents used by grantees and lending institutions should be reviewed and revised if necessary to eliminate any discriminatory intent or practice.
+Verifying that a copy of the state's Analysis of Impediments (AI) to Fair Housing Choice or Assessment of Fair Housing (AFH) (if/when applicable) is reviewed periodically to ensure actions are taken by the local grantee to address the barriers identified http://kydlgweb.ky.gov/FederalGr ants/16 FedGrantsHome.cfm in the AI.
+If the grantee has adopted its own AI, this document should be used to ensure actions have been taken.

-Tip: Review all documents to ensure fair housing language and logos are used.
+- Marketing information concerning housing services and activities should be disseminated through agencies and organizations that routinely provide services to protected groups.
+Limited English Proficiency (LEP) requirements must be taken into account and incorporated as appropriate. - Criteria for selecting recipients of housing services or assistance should be evaluated for any discriminatory practices or effect. - ✓ Posters and other information should be disseminated and posted for all CDBG-funded programs and facilities. - Policies guiding the provisions of relocation housing and services for persons displaced by housing activities should be evaluated for discriminatory effect. - Legal documents used by grantees and lending institutions should be reviewed and revised if necessary to eliminate any discriminatory intent or practice. - Tip: Review all documents to ensure fair housing language and logos are used.
 Also, be alert for situations where potential fair housing or nondiscrimination may occur.